 Appreciative Inquiry (AI) is at the core of 360 degree surveys that are based on Leaderskill’s Leader/Manager Model™.
-In essence, AI revolves around the belief that what you focus on is what grows – if you highlight and draw attention to someone’s strengths, they are likely to develop.
+In essence, AI revolves around the premise that what you focus on grows – if you highlight and draw attention to someone’s strengths, they are likely to develop.

 Conversely, if you constantly bring up someone’s problems and flaws, these will only compound over time.
 It’s clear to see then why there is such a big push towards this positive psychology approach to manager feedback, with the focus on developing leaders’ skills to outweigh their shortcomings.